A. J. Hawk

-Aaron James Hawk (born January 6, 1984) is an American sports analyst and former American football linebacker who played 11 seasons in the National Football League (NFL).
-He was drafted by the Green Bay Packers fifth overall in the 2006 NFL Draft and he would later win Super Bowl XLV with the team over the Pittsburgh Steelers.
+Aaron James Hawk (born January 6, 1984) is an American sports analyst and former professional football linebacker who played for 11 seasons in the National Football League (NFL).
+He was selected by the Green Bay Packers fifth overall in the 2006 NFL draft and he later won Super Bowl XLV with the team.
 He was also a member of the Cincinnati Bengals and Atlanta Falcons.
-He played college football at Ohio State, where he earned All-American honors twice and won the Lombardi Award as a senior.
-He won the BCS National Championship with the Buckeyes as a freshman.
+He played college football for the Ohio State Buckeyes, where he earned All-American honors twice and won the Lombardi Award as a senior.
+He won the BCS National Championship Game with the Buckeyes as a freshman.

-Early years
+Early life

-Hawk was born in Kettering, Ohio, and grew up in Centerville, both suburbs of Dayton.
+Hawk was born in Kettering, Ohio, and grew up in Centerville, a suburb of Dayton.
 He attended Centerville High School, where he was a teammate of former Cincinnati Bengals kicker Mike Nugent on the football team.
 As a freshman at Centerville High School, Hawk made the varsity football team.
 He holds multiple defensive records and was one of three active NFL players who played for the Centerville Elks high school football team.
 Hawk's records include most tackles in a game (31) on three occasions.
 He also has the most career tackles (583).
 Hawk was a two-time All-State player in high school (1999 and 2000).

 College career

-Hawk enrolled in the Ohio State University, and played for coach Jim Tressel's Ohio State Buckeyes football team from 2002 to 2005.
+Hawk enrolled in Ohio State University, and played for coach Jim Tressel's Ohio State Buckeyes football team from 2002 to 2005.
 Ohio State won the 2002 BCS National Championship with Hawk as a freshman.
 During his four-year Buckeye career, he played in 51 games, starting 38 of them.
 He had 394 tackles with 196 of them solo, 41 of them for losses, 15 and a half sacks, seven interceptions, and 13 passes broken up.
 He also had two fumble recoveries, three forced fumbles, and two touchdowns, one on a blocked punt and one on an interception.
 His performances earned him first-team All-Big Ten honors in all three years he started and the Most Valuable Player award for the Tostitos Fiesta Bowl.
-Following his senior season of 2005, he won the Lombardi Award as the best college football linebacker, and was recognized as a unanimous first-team All-American.
+Following his senior season of 2005, he won the Lombardi Award as the best college football linebacker, and was recognized as a unanimous All-American.

 Honoring Pat Tillman

-Before the 2005 season for the Ohio State Buckeyes Hawk, along with fellow starting linebackers Bobby Carpenter and Anthony Schlegel and center Nick Mangold, grew their hair out long to honor Pat Tillman.
+Before the 2005 season for the Ohio State Buckeyes, Hawk, along with fellow starting linebackers Bobby Carpenter and Anthony Schlegel and center Nick Mangold, grew their hair out long to honor Pat Tillman.
 They made the decision to do so after reading about him in Jim Tressel's 2004 Winners Manual handed out to all the players in the fall.
 Tillman turned down a National Football League (NFL) contract worth $3.6 million to join the Army in May 2002, after the outbreak of The War on Terror and was killed in action by friendly fire on April 22, 2004.

 Professional career

 Green Bay Packers

-The Green Bay Packers selected Hawk in the first round (fifth overall) of the 2006 NFL Draft.
+The Green Bay Packers selected Hawk in the first round (fifth overall) of the 2006 NFL draft.
 He was the first linebacker drafted in 2006.